armaancheema484/bouncing_ball/README.md

 ## Features
 - **Spinning Hexagon**: The hexagon rotates at a constant speed.
+- **Multiple Balls**:
+  - Basketball (orange, larger, more bouncy)
+  - Soccer ball (white, smaller, less bouncy)
-- **Realistic Physics**: The ball is affected by gravity and friction.
+- **Realistic Physics**: Each ball has unique properties:
+  - Gravity effect
+  - Custom bounce coefficients
+  - Friction
-- **Collision Detection**: The ball bounces off the hexagon's walls realistically.
+- **Collision Detection**: Advanced collision detection keeps balls within the hexagon.
+- **Visual Labels**: Each ball is labeled ('B' for basketball, 'S' for soccer ball).
 - **Interactive Visualization**: The simulation runs in a graphical window powered by `pygame`.

 ---